spacetelescope/jwst/docs/jwst/user_documentation/multiprocessing.rst

 You must *not* use :ref:`multiproc_within_pipeline_step` if you choose this option.
-It is recommended that you refer to the :ref:`Python multiprocessing documentation <python:multiprocessing-programming>` in order to follow its best practices; When in doubt, stick to the pattern in the given example below.
+It is recommended that you refer to the :ref:`Python multiprocessing documentation <python:multiprocessing-programming>` in order to follow its best practices.
+When in doubt, stick to the pattern in the given example below.

 The pipeline uses the ``spawn`` start method